Kara-4search/SysCall_ShellcodeLoad_Csharp/README.md

    1. Use windbg: https://jhalon.github.io/utilizing-syscalls-in-csharp-2/
    2. Check the system call table: https://j00ru.vexillium.org/syscalls/nt/64/
-   3. Find the syscall ID automatically(Working on it)
+   3. Find the syscall ID automatically(50% done)

 - You may need to read those posts below **the Reference link** so you could understand how it works.
 - Feel free to make any issues.